 - berry sauce

-- Mix frozen blueberries, cherries, corn starch, 3 tbsp sugar, and 1 tbsp of water in a medium saucepan.
+- Mix frozen blueberries, cherries, corn starch, 3 tablespoon sugar, and 1 tablespoon of water in a medium saucepan.
 Then place over medium heat.

 - After about 8 minutes, a sauce should start to form.
 Crush some of the berries with the back of your spoon.
 Let it simmer for 2-3 minutes until syrupy thickens and coats the back of a spoon.
 Set aside to cool.
 If the syrup becomes too thick, add half a teaspoon of water until you get the desired consistency.